Trusts & Lifetime Planning

-These were a type of discretionary trust that were once commonly used as a means for providing for dependants aged 18-25.
+These were a type of discretionary trust that was once commonly used as a means for providing for dependants aged 18-25.
 However, accumulation & maintenance trusts can no longer be created following changes to the law introduced by the Finance Act 2006.

-If your current Will contains provision for an accumulation and maintenance trust, we can advise you on updating your Will and the relevant alternative options for creating a trust to provide for dependants aged 18-25.
+If your current Will contains a provision for an accumulation and maintenance trust, we can advise you on updating your Will and the relevant alternative options for creating a trust to provide for dependants aged 18-25.

 Advice for Trustees and Executors of Wills